PeterVH/usbasp/Readme.txt

 Firmware:
 Existing pre-built hex images can be found in bin/firmware Flash with a working ISP programmer and s/w tool like avrdude or uisp etc...
-See the makefile in the firmware directory for instructions on how to flash existing images using make. type "make" or "make help".
+See the readme in the bin/firmware directory for instructions on how to use the included flash update utility tool.
-Set jumper J2 to activate USBasp firmware update function.
+(flash updates with both drag and drop as well as commandline are supported) Set jumper J2 to activate USBasp firmware update function.
-You have to make sure to set the fuse bits for external crystal (see "make fuses").
+For a new device, you have to make sure to set the fuse bits for external crystal (see "make fuses" in the firmware directory).

 Windows:
 Start Windows and connect USBasp to the system.
 When Windows asks for a